 “We will vote” (How the people beat the State)

 Chapter V: Reflections on a wave of hope

 On “occupying the institutions”

 Chapter VI: Moving forward

 About the author

-I am a researcher and writer on Catalan and Spanish politics.
-I have authored widely-shared Opinion pieces for The Guardian, and been interviewed by BBC Radio 4, CNN, Sky, Al Jazeera and Telesur.
-I have been involved with social movements and the left in Catalonia and Madrid since the mid-90s.
+I have been an activist in Catalonia and Madrid since the 1990s.
+I now am a researcher and writer – specialising in Catalan and Spanish politics.
+I have authored widely-shared articles for The Guardian and been interviewed by BBC Radio 4, CNN, Sky, Al Jazeera and Telesur.
+I also work as a freelance interpreter.

 To transcribe all of the interviews I would need to hire an assistant.

-The book will be published and publicly available in September 2019.
+- The book will be published by September 2019.

 QUIM ARRUFAT, ex-Catalan MP: